sarafridov/sarafridov.github.io/index.md

 ## Lab

 My lab website can be found [here](https://clearoboticslab.github.io).
-If you are a prospective graduate student, please feel free to email me to express your interest but do understand that I may not have the bandwidth to reply quickly.
-If you would like to join my lab, please apply to our department's PhD program and mention my name in your application.
+If you are a _prospective graduate student_, please feel free to reach out to me by email to express your interest.
+In your note, please identify one recent publication from the lab that you find interesting, and explain the technical nugget you found most exciting.
+Please also mention your favorite math class and the most exciting topic you learned in that class.

+If you are an _undergraduate student_ who is interested in doing research in the lab, e.g. for a summer internship, please first reach out to students or postdocs in the lab and try to identify a potential mentor.
+Once you have identified a potential mentor, please email David and cc that mentor.

 ## Updates